 Desmond Bowen, Ph.D. is Professor of History at Charleton University Ottawa.
 He is the author of The Protestant Crusade in Ireland 1800–70 (1978); Souperism: Myth or Reality?
-(1971); and The Idea of the ...
+(1971); and The Idea of ...

 Leslie Armour, who received a Ph.D. degree from the University of London, is Professor of Philosophy at the University of Ottawa.
 The major published works of this prolific author are Logic and Reality ...